That's Got His Own: Western District

 Kenard arrives at Namond's corner late for work and finds Namond getting his hair braided.
 Kenard asks Namond for a private word and tells him that their stash has been stolen from his basement.
 He claims that the door was kicked in by the police and that someone must have given away the location.
 Namond accepts his excuse and the assurance that Kenard will try to find the informant.

 Namond discusses his problem with Michael.
 Michael insists that Kenard must have stolen the stash for himself and tells Namond that he should check the door to prove Kenard's story false and confront him with more than words.
 On the way home from school, Namond asks Michael to accompany him when he confronts Kenard.
 Namond tells his mother that he suspects Kenard took the stash.
 She insists that Kenard needs to feel "some pain" for his actions.
 Namond tries to argue with her, but she is violently disappointed that he has not acted already.

 Namond confronts Kenard and tells him that he knows he stole the package.
 However, Kenard remains unafraid of Namond and verbally taunts him.
-Annoyed, Michael eventually steps in and brutally beats Kenard into a bloody pulp.
+Annoyed, Michael eventually steps in and brutally beats Kenard.
 Namond is too shocked to recover his package and runs away from the scene.

 Sergeant Carver visits Randy at home and tries to reassure Miss Jeffreys that the danger will soon pass.
 He tells her that they still have plainclothes officers watching the house.

 Namond arrives at Cutty's gym and gets the cold shoulder from Michael.
 He provokes Michael into attacking him by picking on Dukie.
 Cutty intervenes, telling Michael to leave.
 Namond breaks down in tears.

 Cutty calls Carver for help and they ask Namond what has happened between him and Michael.
 Namond also mentions the fact that he is forced to live up to his father's reputation, but he doesn't have the game in him.
 Cutty confesses to Carver that he is angry with himself for sending Michael away.
 Cutty visits Michael's mother and learns that he has moved out.
 Carver calls Colvin for help after Namond's mother refuses to pick him up.

 Meanwhile, a false shooting is called in from Randy's street to lure away the police unit guarding his house.
 Two men approach Miss Anna's house and throw Molotov cocktails through the window.

 Cutty tracks Michael down to a corner with "Monk" Metcalf.
 Monk orders Cutty away, but Cutty persists.
 Monk shoots Cutty twice in the leg, but Michael insists that he keep Cutty alive.
 Michael offers to stay with Cutty until the ambulance comes only to be told to go with his "people."

 Carver visits the hospital and learns that Miss Anna is in a critical, but stable condition with third degree burns.
 Randy rejects Carver's attempts to console him.
 Carver promises Randy that he will be protected, but as Carver leaves, Randy taunts him, bitterly.